svikashk/docs/guide/complete-with-gitlab.md

 parent: Integrations
 has_children: false
 title: Autocomplete items through GitLab
-description: Autocomplete items in Zepel when you merge pull requests in GitLab.
+description: Autocomplete items in Zepel when you close merge requests in GitLab.
 permalink: integrations/complete-items-with-gitlab/
 ---
 # Complete items in Zepel with GitLab integration